victordibia/anomagram/app/README.md

 <img src="public/images/preview2.png">

 This folder contains the main React.js code for the Anomagram web application demonstration.
 It is bootstrapped using create-react-app library.
+Begin by running `npm install` to install dependencies.

 ## Available Scripts